-F. Protection Easements and Setbacks to Non-Anadromous Waterbodies.
-Easements8 or building setbacks9 may be used in those instances where public recreation use is moderate or where sensitive habitat or other environmental resources exist but are not of the same importance as described under Management Guideline D. See the requirements for Sensitive Environmental Areas in Table 2-1 to determine when an easement is to be applied.
-The purpose of the easement or setback should be noted in the Department decision document, and on the subdivision plat.
+F. Protection Easements and Setbacks Adjacent to Non-Anadromous Waterbodies.

+Easements or building setbacks may be used in those instances where public recreation use is moderate or where sensitive habitat or other environmental resources exist but are not of the same importance as described under Management Guideline D. See the requirements for 'Sensitive Environmental Features Buffer' in Table 2-2 when an easement is to be applied.
+The purpose of the easement or setback should be noted in the Department decision document and on the subdivision plat.
 Where a protection easement or setback is to be applied, vehicular use within the area of the easement is inappropriate and should not be authorized.
 Building setbacks may be used in lieu of a protection easement in those instances where it is not appropriate or necessary for the state to retain any easement rights or they may be used in combination with buffers, access easements, and protection easements.
 Building setbacks used in this fashion provide an added level of protection.
-See the requirements for Building Setbacks in Table 2-1.
-In all instances, impervious surfaces should be minimized.
+See the requirements for 'Building Setback' in Table 2-2.